-C. Problem sets are due in class.
+C. Problem sets are due online (at courses website).
 You are allowed to hand-write the answers, provided that your notes are crystal clear and easy to read (no deciphering is needed).
 Please, do not spend time on latexing your answers.

-D. Class starts exactly at the advertised time; there is NO "academic quarter" or any other type of (Greek) delay.
-Please try to come on time.
+D. Class starts exactly at the advertised time; Please try to come on time.

-Indicative Syllabus
+Syllabus